Skip to main content

 Surrealist techniques enable the artists to respond to the legacies of historical trauma in complex and sometimes disturbing ways.
 A recurrent concern with the boundaries between human and animal can be seen in the use of fur, feathers and hair.
 The disturbing bodily and sexual connotations of these materials suggest something monstrous, a legacy both of the fascist tendency to fetishise the characteristics of animals (such as Hitler’s obsession with wolves) and the social and cultural conditions of post-war female experience in German-speaking countries.

-From the furry tongue which extends uncomfortably from the protagonist’s mouth in Bady Minck’s film La Belle est la Bête 2005, to Renate Bertlmann’s unsettling use of fur in Fur Heart with Knife 1987, the works in the exhibition disrupt conventional ideas about the female body and question the position of woman in relation to male cultural fantasies.
+From the furry tongue which extends uncomfortably from the protagonist’s mouth in Bady Minck’s film La Belle est la Bête 2005, to Renate Bertlmann’s unsettling use of fur in Fur Heart with Knife 1987, the works in the exhibition disrupt conventional ideas about women’s bodies and question the position of women in relation to male cultural fantasies.

 A ceramic sculpture of a brown dog standing upright and staring to the right.
 Soft cream gauze bandage spills from its stomach and back.

-Birgit Jürgenssen, 'Ohne Titel (Hund)' / 'Untitled (Dog)' 1972 Estate Birgit Jürgenssen © Birgit Jürgenssen, Estate Birgit Jürgenssen / Bildrecht Vienna, 2024
+Birgit Jürgenssen, 'Ohne Titel (Hund)' / 'Untitled (Dog)' 1972. © Birgit Jürgenssen, Estate Birgit Jürgenssen / Bildrecht Vienna, 2024.
+Courtesy Galerie Hubert Winter.
+Photo: Simon Veres.

 “It is important to explore the enduring legacies of fascism and its ongoing influence on the social and political experiences of women.